Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- Fundamental understanding of software development concepts and terminology.
+- A basic understanding of software development concepts and terminology.

 - No prior ISTQB certification or formal QA training is required.